 Sven returned his glare.
 "Yeez, man, vake up and smell the lutefisk!
 I vas talking about you, Drommeprins!"

 Keith opened his mouth to issue a blistering reprimand and then stopped as the rest of Sven's declaration finally sunk in.
 His eyes went wide with astonishment, and he promptly forgot he should be chastising his friend.
 "B-but she's barely said anything to me, except to talk about Voltron...how-"

 Sven crossed his arms over his chest.
-"Exactly.
-She has no trouble talking to any of the rest of us; she's comfortable with us because we are just friends.
-You are a different matter altogether, she's aware of you in a way I , Lance, Hunk or Pidge could only dream of..."
+"Exactly!
+She has no trouble talking to the rest of us; she's comfortable with us because we are just friends.
+But you are a different matter altogether, she's aware of you in the way I , Lance, Hunk or Pidge could only dream of!"